brendanSapience/Automation-Anywhere-Control-Room-Command-Line-Interface/README.md

-# Command Line Interface for Automation Anywhere Control Room
+# Command Line Interface for Automation Anywhere Control Room & IQ Bot
 A simple command line interface for Automation Anywhere's platform

 ## How to use it